-Before establishing his own law firm, General Strange was a partner with Bradley Arant Boult Cummings LLP.
+Before establishing his own law firm, Strange was a partner with Bradley Arant Boult Cummings LLP.
 During his time in private practice, he was recognized in Best Lawyers in America® , named Best of the Bar by the Birmingham Business Journal, and called one of the "Best Lawyers" in Alabama by Birmingham magazine.
-General Strange is the Chairman-Elect (2016-2017) of the Republican Attorneys General Association.

-His tenure in office has been marked by a strong emphasis on fighting public corruption, including the conviction and removal from office of the Alabama House Speaker in June 2016.
-He has also been a leader in opposing costly overregulation and the expansion of the federal government at the expense of the states.
+His tenure in office was marked by a strong emphasis on fighting public corruption, including the conviction and removal from office of the Alabama House Speaker in June 2016.
+He was also a leader in opposing costly overregulation and the expansion of the federal government at the expense of the states.

 Among many civic commitments, he has served on the Advisory Board of the United States Merchant Marine Academy and as a Trustee of Talladega College, Alabama’s oldest historically black college.

 An Eagle Scout since he was 13 and a recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America in 2011, Strange is passionate about encouraging young people in Alabama to become involved in public service.